Hamisi Amani-Dove

-Hamisi Amani-Dove (born March 28, 1974) is a retired American soccer player.
+Hamisi Amani-Dove (born March 28, 1974) is an American retired soccer player.

 Youth

 A graduate of Rutgers University, sixth all-time scoring leader at the university with thirty-two goals in seventy-two games, he was drafted by the MetroStars of Major League Soccer after college.
 He turned down the offer, opting to sign with AZ in the Dutch Eerste Divisie.
 In 1996, he was also selected for the U.S. Olympic Team for the Atlanta Olympics.
 Amani-Dove scored the equalizer in the away match against ADO Den Haag in 1998, which secured promotion for the club.

 Professional

 After the Netherlands, Amani-Dove played with Bad Bleiberg and was a featured player scoring 32 goals in two seasons with the club.
 In 1999 the player made a move to Tzafririm Holon in the Israeli first division where Amani-Dove again showed his scoring touch with nineteen goals in his two seasons with the club.
 In 2001 the Dallas Burn of Major League Soccer acquired Amani-Dove.
 In 2002 looking to transition from professional soccer to the business world, Amani-Dove moved to the USL and played with the Rochester Rhinos in 2002 and the Virginia Beach Mariners from 2003 to 2005., which gave him more time to pursue off-of-the-field opportunities.